tweag/work-daigest/README.md

-# Summarize your work week using LLMs
+# Summarize your work using a LLM

 This project came into existence as part of a Tweag-internal hackathon on GenAI topics.
-The goal is to summarize your work week using data from multiple work-related sources, such as
+The goal is to summarize your work using data from multiple work-related sources, such as
 - GitHub,
 - Google Calendar,
 - Slack,